bediger4000/kalah/README.md

     -U float
           UCTK factor, MCTS only (default 1)
     -d int
-          maximum lookahead depth, moves for each side (default 6) -i int
+          lookahead depth for Alpha/Beta, moves for each side (default 6) -i int
           Number of iterations for MCTS (default 500000) -n int